3D Printing Agreement

 Which 3D printer can I use at the HHHCL and where is it located?

-It’s available for patron use at both library branches.
+3D-Printers are available for patron use at the Dix Hills building.

 Who can use the 3D printer at the HHHCL?